Yesterday, George Washington University joined the growing list of colleges that do not mandate applicants submit SAT or ACT test scores.

 According to GWU, which ranked 54th on U.S. News and World Report’s most recent university ranking list, exceptions to their test-optional policy are students who were home-schooled during high school, students from high schools that only provide narrative evaluation, college athletes, and seven-year program applicants.

-Other well-regarded schools that do not currently require standardized test scores for admission include Bowdoin College, Bryn Mawr, New York University, University of Texas – Austin, and Union College.
+that do not currently require standardized test scores for admission include Bowdoin College, Bryn Mawr, New York University, University of Texas – Austin, and Union College.